 - Provide Experience Declaration Form: Candidates must provide a signed declaration attesting to at least three years of management consulting experience, including the immediate past 12 months (will be verified by CMC-GI’s Registrar or designate).

 - Provide Client References: Candidates must provide at least two client references, based on the submitted engagement summaries.
-As part of this process, completion of an online questionnaire that verifies the candidate’s consulting skill competencies and adherence to ethical behaviour is required.
+As part of this process, completion of an online questionnaire that verifies the candidate’s consulting skills and competencies and adherence to ethical behaviour is required.
 References are provided directly to CMC-GI and its Registrar or designate.
 Additional client references may be requested.

 - Provide Client Deliverables: Candidates are advised to bring sample client deliverables to their Oral Assessment, based on one engagement summary and the client reference for the same project.
 Please note that oral assessors sign a confidentiality agreement prior to the Assessment session.